otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture.md

 const cacheMiddleware = (duration) => {
   return (req, res, next) => {
-    // Generate a cache key from the request originalUrl const key = req.originalUrl;
+    const key = req.originalUrl; // Use the request URL as the cache key

     const cachedResponse = // TODO 1: Check if the cache contains the key